Striking the Right Balance: Local Land Use Ordinances and Proper Governance

 — END —

 Arthur B. Macomber is licensed to practice in Idaho, Washington, and Montana.
 Prior to attending the University of California Hastings College of the Law, he enjoyed 25 years in business, real estate, and construction.
 Mr. Macomber has taught contracts law and drafting at North Idaho College and Gonzaga University School of Law.
-Macomber Law, PLLC is a solo practice in Coeur d’Alene focusing on real property, land use, water, and construction law.
+Bristol George, PLLC is a solo practice in Coeur d’Alene focusing on real property, land use, water, and construction law.

 Village of Euclid, Ohio v.
 Ambler Realty Co., 272 U.S. 365, 47 S.Ct.
 114 (1926).